 Alongside CBA, another corporate partner for the workshops is Hewlett Packard Enterprise.

-Daniel Biondi, Hewlett Packard Enterprise Fellow and Chief Technologist Financial Services, believes that blockchain technology has the potential to transform the financial services industry, “potentially overhauling a legacy global banking system leading to much faster payments, including streamline B2B payments.”
+Daniel Biondi, Hewlett Packard Enterprise Fellow and Chief Technologist Financial Services, believes that blockchain technology has the potential to transform the financial services industry such as crypto apps, “potentially overhauling a legacy global banking system leading to much faster payments, including streamline B2B payments.”

 “Bringing the whole ecosystem of stakeholders together through intellectual discussions along with the additional exploratory sessions from the Blockchain Workshops, will shed new light on how we can tap into this knowledge,” Biondi said.
 “Ultimately, this conference will help the industry to create proof of concepts and understand the business processes that we could potentially address first.”